Ike-Ikechukwu/excel-revenue-profit-automation-dashboard-/README.md

 It automates data cleaning, consolidation, and reporting, and allows users to toggle between **Revenue** and **Profit** views using light VBA.

 ## Problem
-Monthly sales data often comes as seperate CSV files that require repeated clening and consolidation.
+Monthly sales data often comes as seperate CSV files that require repeated manual cleaning, consolidation and analysis to track revenue and profit.
 This slows reporting and increases the chance of errors, making it difficult for decision-makers to get timely insights.

+The challenge is to create an **Excel-based solution** that **automates monthly revenue and profit analysis**, refreshes insight with minimal effort and presents results through a clear, decision-ready dashboard.

 ## Solution